 6.15a.2.2 Requirements

-Subject to operator’s policy, the 5G system shall support subscription policies that define a maximum energy credit limit for services without QoS criteria.
+Subject to operator’s policy, the 5G system shall support subscription policies that define a maximum energy credit limit for services without QoS or priority criteria.

-Subject to operator’s policy, the 5G system shall support a means to associate energy consumption information with charging information based on subscription policies for services without QoS criteria.
+Subject to operator’s policy, the 5G system shall support a means to associate energy consumption information with charging information based on subscription policies for services without QoS or priority criteria.

-Subject to operator’s policy, the 5G system shall support a mechanism to perform energy consumption credit limit control for services without QoS criteria.
+Subject to operator’s policy, the 5G system shall support a mechanism to perform energy consumption credit limit control for services without QoS or priority criteria.

 NOTE 1: The result of the credit control is not specified by this requirement.